Nurse-Family Partnership Impact Evaluation in South Carolina (NFP)

 Infant birth weight above the 90th percentile for infants of the same gestational age

-Infant born with a birth weight of less than 2500 grams
+Number of participants with an infant born with a birth weight of less than 2500 grams.

-Infant born with a birth weight of less than 1500 grams
+Number of participants with an infant born with a birth weight of less than 1500 grams.

 A continuous measure of infant birth weight (grams)